Best Wireless Keyboards

 All of the models that recharge via USB cables can be connected to a computer so they can be charged and used simultaneously.
 For these models, which include all but the OMOTON and both Logitech's, battery life is not an enormous factor — assuming you are always near your computer while using your keyboard.
-The OMOTON, Arteck Universal Slim Portable, Arteck 2.4G, Jelly Comb, and Klim Chroma all have automatic sleep modes that kick in after a certain amount of idle time, helping to extend battery life immensely.
+The OMOTON, Arteck Universal Slim Portable, Arteck 2.4G, and Klim Chroma all have automatic sleep modes that kick in after a certain amount of idle time, helping to extend battery life immensely.

 The backlit keyboard models, including the Arteck Universal Slim Portable, Klim Chroma, and iClever, will all have significantly shorter battery capacities if their backlights are left on.
 To conserve battery, the Klim will automatically turn off its backlights after 60 seconds of idle time.
 The Arteck will turn off its backlight after 10-15 seconds of idle time.
 The iClever will not automatically turn off its backlight, but it can be turned off manually, extending its battery life from an advertised 5 to 30 hours.

 Many of the Bluetooth keyboards we researched can be connected to multiple devices or easily work with different operating systems.
 Of the nine that we tested, a few stood out as the top of the class for having these versatile features.

-The Logitech K480 and VicTsing have two unique features that make them the most versatile keyboard we tested.
+The Logitech K480 has two unique features that makes it the most versatile keyboard we tested.
 First, it features a dial to toggle between connected Bluetooth devices, making multi-tasking efforts a breeze.
-It also sports a cradle built into the keyboard for a tablet or phone, you can type away on either of these screens at a convenient and comfortable viewing angle.
-If you are busy working on your computer but need to send a quick text it becomes incredibly easy to do so with these keyboards, and arguably aids productivity as you don't have to stop what you're doing to use your phone.
+It also sports a cradle built into the keyboard for a tablet or phone, enabling you to type away on either of these screens at a convenient and comfortable viewing angle.
+If you are busy working on your computer but need to send a quick text it becomes incredibly easy to do so with this keyboard, and arguably aids productivity as you don't have to stop what you're doing to use your phone.